-- Subfolders - HDL folder consists of all the imported HDL source files. - Stimulus folder consists of all the imported HDL stimulus files. - Components folder contains all the Tcl files of the components used in the SmartDesign. - Files - hdl source.tcl contains the tcl for imported and linked files. - <component> recursive.tcl this is the top level tcl used to recreate the design. - Un_Supported_Cores_List.txt this file consists of all the cores where the export function cannot be performed.
+- Subfolders - HDL folder consists of all the imported HDL source files. - Stimulus folder consists of all the imported HDL stimulus files. - Components folder contains all the Tcl files of the components used in the SmartDesign. - Files - hdl source.tcl contains the tcl for imported and linked files. - <component> recursive.tcl this is the top level tcl used to recreate the design. - Un\Supported\Cores\List.txt this file consists of all the cores where the export function cannot be performed.

-User can run this option by right clicking on the desired component for which the information needs to be exported in Tcl in the Design/ Stimulus Hierarchy.
+User can run this option by right clicking on the desired component for which the information needs to be exported in Tcl in the Design/Stimulus Hierarchy.

-Figure 3-6.
-Hierarchical Export Component Description (Tcl) Option on Right Clicking a Component
+Figure 4-6.
+Hierarchical Export Component Description (Tcl) Option After Right-Clicking a Component